Noggin (brand): Live events

 Noggin held live events to promote its shows.
 At the 2001 North American Trade Show in Minnesota, Noggin presented a replica of the set from Oobi.
 In spring 2002, Noggin launched a live version of its Play with Me Sesame series, featuring mascot characters and music from the show.
 In May 2002, the Jillian's restaurant chain offered "Noggin Play Days" each Wednesday afternoon, where attendees could watch a live feed of Noggin with themed activities and meals.

 In March 2004, Noggin partnered with GGP shopping malls to host a free arts-and-crafts program called Club Noggin.
 It debuted at five malls in April of the same year.
 Attendance at the first few events exceeded expectations, leading GGP to bring Club Noggin to over 100 malls across the United States.
 The monthly events were hosted by trained YMCA leaders, who offered crafts and activities based on Noggin characters.
 Each meeting was themed around a different Noggin show.

 From October 2005 until late 2006, Noggin sponsored a music festival called "Jamarama Live", which toured the United States.
 The tour had performances from Laurie Berkner, a musician on Jack's Big Music Show.
 It also had appearances from a mascot costume of Moose A. Moose.
 Reviewers for Time Magazine compared Jamarama to a family-friendly version of Lollapalooza.

 In November 2005, a Noggin float appeared at America's Thanksgiving Parade.
 In November 2006, Noggin hosted an online charity auction on its website, called the "Noggin Auction".
 Viewers could bid on props from different Noggin shows.
-Noggin also auctioned off props from The N's teen shows, with the money going to homeless shelters.
+Noggin also auctioned off props from The N's teen-aimed shows, with the money going to homeless shelters.
 In August 2007, Noggin partnered with St. Jude Children's Research Hospital and sponsored its annual Trike-A-Thon program.